 Take a Measurement

 Use measuring tape or unifix cubes to measure the distance the frog jumped.

 Record the results of each jump

 Repeat the procedure several times and compare results.

 Do this activity with a friend and compare the results.
 Make guesses as to why the frogs jump different distances.
 Is it the color of the frog?
 The person pressing?
 Where they press?
 Where they are at in the pond?

-Shop for this Pack
+Shop for this Resource in my Store

 This activity set goes great with a theme about Pond Animals!